-San Francisco has appeared in more than 4,000 movies and, recently, seems to have been completely destroyed in every one.
-But visitors and residents will note that the city—and several of its historic movie theaters—still stands.
-Grande dames like the Castro Theatre have been lovingly restored and maintained, and smaller venues such as the fog-enshrouded Balboa in the Richmond District still cling to the bygone era of fresh popcorn and noir glamour.
-Speaking of noir, the city that gave us Dashiell Hammett's Sam Spade is home to the annual Noir City film festival at the Castro, dedicated to screening lost gems and pre-code features.
-The long list of film festivals on the calendar of San Francisco events also includes such high profile showcases as SF IndieFest and the San Francisco International Film Festival.
+San Francisco has appeared in more than 4,000 movies and, over the years, most of them have been shown at one of the city’s best movie theaters.
+Grande dames like San Francisco’s Castro Theatre, and Oakland’s Grand Lake Renaissance Theatre and Paramount Theatre for the Arts have been lovingly restored and maintained, while smaller venues, such as the fog-enshrouded Balboa in the Richmond District still cling to the bygone era of fresh popcorn and noir glamour.
+Settle in for one of Hollywood’s hottest blockbusters or show up for one of the long list of film festivals on the calendar of San Francisco events, including the Noir City Film Festival, the SF IndieFest and the San Francisco International Film Festival.